Compatible ideals in Gorenstein rings: Proof of Main Theorem

-\begin{lemma} Suppose that $R$ is $F$-finite and that $R \subseteq T$ is a finite split extension of S2 reduced rings that is \'etale in codimension $1$ over $R$ and that every minimal prime of $T$ dominates a minimal prime of $R$.
-Let $\Tr := \Tr_{K(T)/K(R)}$ denote the trace map on the total rings of fractions\footnote{Simply sum over the trace maps over the individual field extensions.} and suppose that $\Tr(T) \subseteq R$.
-Fix a surjective map $\phi :F^e_* R \to R$ extending (uniquely) to a map $\phi_T : F^e_* T \to T$.
-Then $I \subseteq R$ is compatible with $\phi$ if and only if $\sqrt{IT} \subseteq T$ is compatible with $\phi_T$. \end{lemma} \begin{proof} Since $R \subseteq T$ is \'etale in codimension 1 and the extension is split, we have that $\Tr$ generates the $S$-module, $\Hom(S, R)$, hence $\Tr$ is surjective.
-Additionally, since $\phi$ is surjective, $I$ is radical and hence without loss of generality, we may assume that $(R, \fm)$ is complete and local, $I = \fm$ and $T$ is semi-local and hence a finite product of complete local reduced finite extensions $T_i$ of $R$.
-In this setting $\Tr$ simply sums over the $\Tr$ of the individual terms in the product.
+The map $\phi$ is surjective and therefore $I$ is a radical ideal of $R$.
+To study compatibility of the ideal $\sqrt{IT}$ we replace $R$ by a localization and completion at a minimal prime $Q$ of $I$, so that $(R, \fm)$ is local and $I = \fm$.
+In this case, via base change, $T = \prod T_i$ becomes a finite product of complete local rings $T_i$.
+The trace map $\mathbb{T} : T \to R$ onto $R$ simply sums over the trace maps of the individual terms in the product $T_i$.
 By restricting $\phi_T$ to each $T_i$, it then suffices to handle each $T_i$ separately and so we may assume that $T$ is itself local with maximal ideal $\fn = \sqrt{\fm T}$.